orinrin/twrt-dump/README.md

   5. open cmd and run "save.py mk" to generate a .csv list of urls
   6. afterwards, run "save.py dl" to start downloading the images
-  7. let it run in the background and check back once in a while to see if it errors out lol
+  7. let it run in the background and check back once in a while to see if it errors out lol for likes:
+  1. edit the script and replace the username var with your actual handle (ie: "SupremeBogus")
+  2. open cmd and run "save.py lmk" to generate a .csv list of urls
+  3. afterwards, run "save.py ldl" to start downloading the images
+  4. etc

 ----